WordPress/wporg-plugin-guidelines/blocks.md

 Since Block Plugins are WordPress plugins, they necessarily contain PHP code for metadata and initialisation.
 As much as possible, they should avoid including additional PHP code or server-side libraries.
 The WordPress REST API should be the preferred interface to WordPress, rather than custom server-side code.

 We recognise that there are limits to the REST API, and situations where server-side PHP is the only performant way to implement a feature.
 In those situations, PHP code may be included.
-Please ensure that such code is clearly written, used as little as possible , and well documented.
+Please ensure that such code is clearly written, used as little as possible, and well documented.

 <h4>8.
 Must not promote other blocks, plugins, or themes.</h4>